collaide/repository-manager/README.md

 ### How can I create/delete a repo_item (file or folder)

-A `repo_item` is an item in you repository, it can be:
+A `repo_item` is an item in a repository, it can be:
 - A file (`repo_file`, class name : `RepoFile`)
 - A folder (`repo_folder`, class name : `RepoFolder`).